christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 1- rewrite the model as module using nn modules

+**Exercise**: program a training loop with Keras, Tensorflow, CNTK

 # Packages

+Packages avoid to reprogram common functions for deep learning and help the reuse of code.

 2- rewrite training loop using the optim package (zeroing gradients + applying the gradients with an update rule) 3- look at different update rules